-Medieval Institute Publications at Western Michigan University publishes the Medieval German Texts in Bilingual Editions series for the TEAMS Consortium for Teaching Medieval Studies.
+Medieval Institute Publications at Western Michigan University publishes the Medieval German Texts in Bilingual Editions series for the TEAMS: Teaching Association for Medieval Studies.

 The Medieval German Texts in Bilingual Editions series is designed for classroom use in German and medieval studies, as well as for the more advanced scholars in fields adjacent to that of German literature: the historian, Latinist, theologian or romanist who wishes to extend her or his reading and research across those largely artificial borders that still divide medievalists unnecessarily.

 Proposals or completed manuscripts to be considered for publication by Medieval Institute Publications should be sent to Tyler Cloherty, acquisitions editor for the series, or the series editor, Sara S. Poor, Princeton University.

 Introduction, translation, and commentary by Kathryn Starkey and Edith Wenzel

 A translation of and commentary on selected songs attributed to the satirical Middle High German poet Neidhart from the thirteenth-century Riedegg manuscript.

 Ladies, Whores, and Holy Women: A Sourcebook in Courtly, Religious, and Urban Cultures of Late Medieval Germany

 Introductions, translations and notes by Ann Marie Rasmussen and Sarah Westphal-Wihl

 This sourcebook presents editions and translations of seven fourteenth- and fifteenth-century texts that advance our understanding of gender, sexuality and class in the late medieval German-speaking world.
 Three of the translated texts are fiction.
 Additionally, there is a religious treatise, a religious legend, an inventory of books and a legal document.
 While each of these texts is instructive in and of itself, they gain in complexity when brought into dialogue with one another.